What is a Financial Planning?

 Budget vs. Financial Plan: What’s the Difference?

 While budgets and financial plans work together, a budget alone won’t cut it for achieving your longer-term aspirations, like buying a house or saving for a RESP or RRSP.
 A budget tracks your income and expenses, whereas a financial plan assesses your total financial health and maps out what you need to do to get “financially fit.”
 You need both a budget and a financial plan!

 Once you know how to do your own financial planning, you’re well on your way to ticking off your bucket list: from buying a cottage by the lake to building up an ample nest egg to fund your golden years — whatever your heart desires!
 It’s easier than you think, but to get there, you need to take the necessary steps right now.

 Start by determining your financial goals and priorities and then crunching the numbers to carve out a concrete (and realistic) financial plan.
 Once that’s in place, open an investing account with a robo advisor or online brokerage and set up automated payments.
-Our top choice is Wealthsimple, and Take advantage of our exclusive offer for Young & Thrifty readers: open and fund a Wealthsimple account with $500 and get a $50 cash bonus!
+Our top choice is Wealthsimple, and you can check out our Wealthsimple review to read why.
+Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $75 cash bonus when you open and fund a new Wealthsimple Invest account with $1000 within 45 days.

 For an online brokerage, Questrade is the best of the bunch, and you can give it a go without spending a dime, thanks to their exclusive promo offering $50 in FREE trades to new clients.
 Once you have these key things in place, you’re on track to making your dreams come true.